gounthar/jenkinsci__google-play-android-publisher-plugin/README.md

 Enables Jenkins to manage and upload Android app files (AAB or APK) to Google Play.

 ## Features
-- Uploading Android App Bundle (AAB) or APK files to Google Play
+- Uploading Android App Bundle (AAB) or APK files to a release track on Google Play
   - This includes apps which use Multiple APK support
   - ProGuard `mapping.txt` and native debug symbols can also be associated with each app file, for deobfuscating crash dumps
-  - The update priority can be set, if using [in-app updates][gp-docs-inappupdates]
-  - Include bundles from previous releases
   - APK expansion (.obb) files can also be uploaded
     - With the option to re-use expansion files from existing APKs, e.g. for patch releases
+  - App files from previous releases can be included when creating a release
+  - The update priority can be set, if using [in-app updates][gp-docs-inappupdates]
 - Assigning apps to internal, alpha, beta, production, or custom release tracks
   - This includes a build step for moving existing versions to a different track, or updating the rollout percentage
     e.g. You can upload an alpha in one job, then later have another job promote it to beta